-Fair treatment means that no group of people should bear a disproportionate share of the negative environmental consequences resulting from industrial, governmental, and commercial operations or policies.
+"Fair treatment means that no group of people should bear a disproportionate share of the negative environmental consequences resulting from industrial, governmental, and commercial operations or policies."

-Meaningful involvement means that:
+"Meaningful involvement happens when:

-- People have an opportunity to participate in decisions about activities that may affect their environment and/or health. - The public's contribution can influence the regulatory agency's decision. - Their concerns will be considered in the decision making process. - The decision-makers seek out and facilitate the involvement of those potentially affected.
+- People have an opportunity to participate in decisions about activities that may affect their environment and/or health; - The public's contribution can influence the regulatory agency's decision; - Community concerns are considered in the decision-making process; and - The decision makers seek out and facilitate the involvement of those potentially affected. - Communities of color, indigenous communities, and low-income residents have a right to live in conditions that support a healthy and fulfilling life.
+The MPCA is committed to using its authority and influence to identify and support opportunities that improve environmental conditions and reverse generations of environmental inequities in areas of concern, enhancing environmental quality, and providing economic opportunities for future generations of Minnesotans."

-The above concept is embraced as the understanding of environmental justice by the MPCA."

-As explained on page 11 of the EJ Framework, when undertaking rulemaking the MPCA considers how the impacts of a proposed rule are distributed across Minnesota and works to actively engage all Minnesotans in rule development.
-This review of the impacts and meaningful involvement are laid out in this section of the SONAR for ease of review with the rest of the regulatory analysis, though these analyses are not required under Minnesota's APA.
+As explained on page 7 of the EJ Framework, when undertaking rulemaking the MPCA considers how the impacts of a proposed rule are distributed across Minnesota and works to actively engage all Minnesotans in rule development.
+This review of the impacts and meaningful involvement are laid out in this section of the SONAR for ease of review with the rest of the regulatory analysis, though these analyses are not required under Minnesota's Administrative Procedures Act (Minn.
+Stat. ch.
+14).